 existed at the time we branched/cloned.
 If we push from

-test-project-feature-branch the “Fix a critical bug” changeset will be pushed over.
+test-project-feature-branch the “Fix a critical bug” changeset will be

 For git users: Remember how I mentioned that the changeset numbers are local to a repository?
 We can see this clearly here — there are two different changesets with the number 3.
 The numbers are only used while working inside a single repository.
 For pushing, pulling, or talking to other people you should use the hashes.